claudiobrt/BMW-E87-E9x-Instrument-Cluster---SimHub-Integration/README.md

 ## Supported Simulators

 Tested and working with:
 - Euro Truck Simulator 2 (ETS2)
 - American Truck Simulator (ATS)
-- Assetto Corsa
+- Assetto Corsa (only speed and rpm tested)
-- Assettto Corsa Rally
+- Assettto Corsa Rally (only speed and rpm tested)
-- Forza Horizon
+- Forza Horizon (only speed and rpm tested)
-- BeamNG
+- BeamNG (only speed rpm tested)

 Should work with any simulator supported by SimHub.